zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Among the things you can give and still keep are your word, a smile, and a grateful heart."
+> "Always dream and shoot higher than you know you can do.
+Do not bother just to be better than your contemporaries or predecessors.
+Try to be better than yourself."
 >
-> — Zig Ziglar
+> — William Faulkner
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch